Skaihen/Nabu/README.md

 # Nabu

-A todos + notes apps built with flutter, getIt, hive and stacked.
+A todos + notes apps built with angular/capacitor.